sbonab/CarND-Behavioral-Cloning/README.md

 #### 1. Solution Design Approach

 The main steps for training a model to drive around the track
-* Using the [simulator](https://github.com/sbonab/self-driving-car-sim) to collect stream of images for a test run around the track.
+* Using the [simulator](https://github.com/sbonab/self-driving-car-sim) to collect a stream of images for a test run around the track.
 * Data augmentation
 * Preprocessing images
 * Selecting the model architecture
 * Training the model
 * Testing the results in the autonomous mode of the [simulator](https://github.com/sbonab/self-driving-car-sim).

-The objective was the vehicle being able to drive autonomously around the track without leaving the road
+The objective was for the vehicle to drive autonomously around the track without leaving the road

 #### 2. Creation of the Training Set